Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring within an organization as well as on the job market.
+Insufficient personal growth makes employees ineffective, both inside an organization as well as on the job market.

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Investing time into developing skills needed by fields that are connected.
+- Transferable Skill Set Development: Investing time in developing capabilities demanded by other fields.

 Negativity

-Strategies for Refocusing Negativity
+Tips for Refocusing Negativity

-- Concentrate on sustainability: Think about how you can contribute to sustainability through your work.
+- Be aware of sustainability: Look at how you can contribute to sustainability through your work.

 Overcommitting Workload

-Reduce stress by:
+Reduce Stress by:

 - Practicing Time Management Techniques